 Oil infusions are made from steeping (infusing) herbs, fresh or dried, into a carrier oil such as olive oil or jojoba oil.
-It’s a great way to use an herb topically for softening, soothing and healing the skin.
+It’s a great way to use an herb topically for soothing and healing the skin.
 Oil is naturally absorbed through the skin and can act as a medium to carry herbal constituents deeper into the body.
 Herbal oils are the base of many other products like salves, lotions, creams and balms.
-It’s nice to have a bunch of oils on hand for making products all season long.
-I prefer making oils with freshly wilted herbs, and some herbalists prefer fresh herb oil infusions, especially with herbs like st johns wort, arnica and mullein flowers.
+It’s nice to have several oils on hand for making products all season long.
+I prefer making oils with freshly wilted herbs, like st johns wort, arnica and mullein flowers, or herbs I’ve dried myself like calendula blossoms.

 To make an oil infusion, I like to wilt my herbs for at least a day to remove some of the water content.
 Chop your fresh herbs into small pieces and loosely fill a jar.
 Cover the herbs with oil, with about an extra inch or so on top of the plant material.
 For a more technical method, use 1 part fresh plant by weight to 3 parts oil by volume.
 For dried herb infusions, use 1 part dry plant by weight to five parts oil by volume.
 If you need to add extra oil to cover that’s fine.